 Council Issues Emergency Proclamation in Response to COVID-19

 Health officials confirmed evidence of widespread community transmission of COVID-19 in the county and on March 16 the City Council proclaimed a local emergency.
 On March 17, the San Mateo County Health Officer issued a Shelter in Place order which required all non-essential businesses to close.
-The order has been updated several times and as of June 17, 2020 San Mateo County now aligns with the State’s Phase 2 Reopening.
+The order has been updated several times and as of June 17, 2020 San Mateo County now aligns with the State’s reopening plan Blueprint for a Safer Economy.

 The local emergency proclamation gives the City flexibility to mobilize resources and help ensure critical services can continue.
 Additionally, it allows the City to request mutual aid from regional, State and other governmental entities.